grahamstark/referendums/bes/docs/brexit_vs_indie.md

 Address:
 Date: 4th December 2016

 Brexit, the US Presidential election, the rise of far-right parties in France, Holland, Austria and elsewhere all seem to be part of a new and disturbing Populist wave.
 Was the Scottish Independence referendum part of that?
-It's certainly been portrayed in that way: Wings Over Scotland - partisan, sometimes annoying but in my experience usually careful and accurate - has [a compendium of claims on this from the Twittersphere][WINGS].
+It's certainly been portrayed in that way: Wings Over Scotland - not everyone's cup of tea, but usually careful and accurate - has [a compendium of claims on this from the Twittersphere][WINGS].

 The Indie and EU Referendums certainly *felt* very different to me, and the Scottish Independence movement seems a very different thing to Vote Leave.
 But that's just one person's impressions.
 Sometimes, you have to look at the numbers -